Part 1 of the Brassica or Cabbage Family is an introduction to some of the members of this large family.

 - the Woad ( Isatis tinctoria) which is an introduced plant from Southern and Central Europe has a useful blue dye.

 - Many are attractive wild-flowers for us as well as for insects and butterflies.
 The Honesty ( an escaped garden-plant sometimes found in hedges), Jack-in-the-Hedge and Lady’s Smock all flowering roughly the same time are some of the food plant for the attractive Orange-Tip Butterfly.
 Read some more plants used by this butterfly below:

 “Several crucifers are used, especially Cuckooflower (Cardamine pratensis) in damp meadow and Garlic Mustard (Alliaria petiolata) along road verges and ditches.
 Occasionally, it uses Hedge Mustard (Sisymbrium officinale), Wintercress (Barbarea vulgaris), Turnip (Brassica rapa), Charlock (Sinapis arvensis), Large Bitter-cress (C. amara) and Hairy Rock-cress (Arabis hirsuta).
 In addition, it lays it eggs on Honesty (Lunaria annua) and Dame’s-violet (Hesperis matronalis) in gardens, but larval survival is thought to be poor on these ornamental plants”.

 This is one of the earliest to flower and a curious, tiny annual which lives only for a few months at the most, on open, sandy soils and top of walls, rocks, etc.

 One of my favourite flowers to see in the spring is Cuckoo Flower or Lady’s Smock (Cardamine pratensis).
 This is a flower of my youth, where I was brought up in the area of ‘Waterland’, which is north of Amsterdam.
-As it suggests, the area is rather wet, this is due to its many ditches and lakes and it being well below sea-level.
+As it suggests, the area is rather wet due to its being well below sea-level.
 Instead of hedgerows we have ditches marking off the pieces of agricultural meadowland and it is in these habitats, as well as all along road-verges, that there were Buttercups, Common Sorrel, Meadow Foxtail, Cuckoo Flower and if it was very wet, the beautiful Ragged Robin (which we (in the Netherlands) call the Cuckoo Flower! ).
 I once picked a whole load of buttercups and lady’s-smock flowers when I was a young girl, in a little pram I used to have.
 Not very conservation-minded, but I just couldn’t help myself!